-[3] The subject property is located in South Edmonton Common, which is a power center situated on approximately 320 acres with about 100 stores, comprising 1.7 million square feet.
-The subject is a commercial retail unit (CRU) which is part of a larger building.
-The subject property is a single tenant building, leased by Ashley Furniture, and has a leasable area of 41,142 square feet (sf).
-The year of construction was 2007.
-The assessment of \$9,716,500 was based on the income approach using a capitalization rate of 6.0% and a lease rate of \$15.00.
+[3] The subject property is located in South Edmonton Common, which is a power centre situated on approximately 320 acres with about 100 stores, comprising 1.7 million square feet (sf).
+The subject property has several commercial retail units ("CRU's"), the largest of which is Sleep Country and the year of construction was 2007.
+The leasable area of these CRU's is 37,729 sf.
+The 2013 assessment is \$16,305,000 based on the income approach to valuation.